 The most obvious is Amazon’s Prime membership, which is all-encompassing in addressing customer needs.
 From free, fast shipping, to Prime Entertainment, to the Amazon Prime credit card, Prime membership is a large contributor to Amazon’s value.
 It feeds into itself, keeping customers hooked on both shopping with Amazon and paying the monthly or annual subscription for the 5% credit card rewards.

 To accomplish its shipping speeds, Amazon also maintains an economic moat in logistics.
 Its Fulfillment By Amazon business that connects to its Marketplace and Prime — its other moats — leverages its large-scale operation to solve inefficiency and cost.
 This moat leaves Amazon well positioned to ride out the pandemic-spurred supply chain issues challenging manufacturers and retailers.

 This is not to mention Amazon’s competitiveness in many other areas.
 Among the more successful of these are Prime Video — a streaming service that competes with Netflix and comes bundled with a Prime membership — and cloud computing services like Amazon Web Services, which competes with Microsoft Azure.

 AWS is in the spotlight for its decisive market dominance.
-As of the second quarter of 2022, AWS had 34% of the cloud provider service market share, while Microsoft Azure had roughly 13% and Google Cloud had less than 10%, according to Synergy Research Group.
+As of the fourth quarter of 2022, AWS had 32% of the cloud provider service market share, while Microsoft Azure had roughly 23% and Google Cloud had 10%, according to Statista.